Updated: Feb 4

 Other people knowing your story is not what gives it significance.
 God writing your story is what makes it significant.
 You are significant because of him.

-Your life is so much more than what people see of your life.
+Your life is so much more than what people know.

 Read Hebrews 11:32-40 for me real quick, “ And what more shall I say?
 I do not have time to tell about Gideon, Barak, Samson and Jephthah, about David and Samuel and the prophets, 33 who through faith conquered kingdoms, administered justice, and gained what was promised; who shut the mouths of lions, 34 quenched the fury of the flames, and escaped the edge of the sword; whose weakness was turned to strength; and who became powerful in battle and routed foreign armies.
 35 Women received back their dead, raised to life again.
 There were others who were tortured, refusing to be released so that they might gain an even better resurrection.
 36 Some faced jeers and flogging, and even chains and imprisonment.
 37 They were put to death by stoning; they were sawed in two; they were killed by the sword.
 They went about in sheepskins and goatskins, destitute, persecuted and mistreated— 38 the world was not worthy of them.
 They wandered in deserts and mountains, living in caves and in holes in the ground.